bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 the development as close as possible to production on the most critical components.
-Multi user support and authentication method would depend on the use case, but even for a demo app, demo user authentication should be used.
+Multi user support and authentication method would depend on the use case, but even for a demo app, of course sufficient access control is required.
 But the most critical, common part is the part of the service that reads and controls the house state (that data would be the interface with a sepparate web service that controls the house,